azmaeenmahtab/API-build/README.md

 ### **3. Setup Environment Variables**
 Create a **.env** file in the project root and add the required variables as per **.env.example**.
 I have provided every environment variables with proper value you need.
 If you want to configure your database and secret keys separately you can do so.
+Then you have to Replace root, localhost, yourpassword and postgres with your actual PostgreSQL credentials.
+Replace your_jwt_secret_key with anything you want.

+PORT=6543
+DB_USER=
+DB_PASSWORD=
+DB_HOST=
+DB_NAME=
+DB=postgres
+SUPABASE_DB_URL=
+JWT_SECRET=

 ### **4. Setup Database**
 Run the database migrations (if applicable) or manually create the tables: